nilsys/Coursemaker.org/content/posts/ultimate-online-course-guide.md

 an email service provider.
 At the other end of the spectrum there are fully accredited online university degrees, which take years and often require rigorous examination and one-on-one tutoring sessions via video chat.

 A typical online course is usually somewhere in the middle of these two extremes.
-These courses aree more flexible since lectures can be viewed any time, and tend to take students somewhere between a few hours and a few months to complete.
+These courses are more flexible since lectures can be viewed any time, and tend to take students somewhere between a few hours and a few months to complete.
 These more typical courses are the subject of this guide.